The Unisexers: Tenure

 The series, hampered by an early evening time slot, failed to find an audience and was cancelled and removed from the television schedules after three weeks.
 In total a one-hour premiere pilot episode and fifteen thirty-minute episodes were broadcast.

 Reception

+At the time of its launch, The Unisexers was not well received by critics.
+John Pinkney of the Melbourne Age described it as 'one of the three worst programme experiences this kindly, patient critic has undergone... the series seems to have received no more than five minute's rehearsal - and that before the script arrived... the teleplay's youths and matrons appear almost universally incapable of behaving like commonplace people.'
+Allan Glover, in the Sydney Sunday paper the Sun-Herald said: 'The story line is not strong, the climaxes are weak and the actors for the most part fail to impress.'

+The week following the show's cancellation, producer Bill Harmon blamed its demise on the restraints of the 6pm timeslot, which prevented it from referring to issues in a realistic manner.
+He told the Age 'Green Guide' that 'The kids didn't like it because they thought the show was talking down to them... we couldn't do anything on the drug scene, on unwed mothers, and drunk scenes were definitely out.'

-Robert Fidgeon of the Herald Sun called The Unisexers one of "Australia's All-time Top 50 TV Turkeys", and stated "Dopey soapie about a commune running a jeans-making business from a rundown house.
-Tina Bursill, Michele Fawdon, Steven Tandy and Tony Sheldon starred.
-Axed after three weeks."
+25 years after the show was screened, Robert Fidgeon of the Melbourne Herald Sun called The Unisexers one of 'Australia's All-time Top 50 TV Turkeys', and stated it was a 'Dopey soapie about a commune running a jeans-making business from a rundown house.
+Tina Bursill, Michele Fawdon, Steven Tandy and Tony Sheldon starred.'
+Fidgeon noted the show was 'Axed after three weeks.'